-Upcycling simply means converting useless or old materials or products into something new and of better quality.
+Upcycling means converting useless or old materials or products into something new and better quality.
 What you convert can come from anywhere–your home, your office, or even skip diving.

 The big question is: How much can you save through upcycling?
 The answer to that is ‘a lot’.
-In fact, upcycling can be essentially beneficial to both low income earners who find it difficult to make ends meet and people that are business savvy but don’t have the resources to source raw materials.
+Upcycling can be essentially beneficial to low-income earners who find it challenging to make ends meet and business-savvy people who don’t have the resources to source raw materials.

-Upcycling can thus become an alternative to a personal or small business loan or, perhaps, a means of earning extra cash or reducing expenses in order to meet up with loan repayment.
+Upcycling can thus become an alternative to a personal or small business loan or, perhaps, a means of earning extra cash or reducing expenses to meet up with loan repayment.
 This, however, doesn’t diminish the importance of loans.
-In fact, you can combine a small personal loan, with upcycling and a garage sale towards funding a holiday or your wedding.
-However, always make sure you understand your loan completely before going ahead with it.
+You can combine a small personal loan with upcycling and a garage sale towards funding a holiday or your wedding.
+However, always make sure you understand your loan entirely before going ahead with it.

 This is not a joke.
 People have done similar things.
-In Oakland, America, for instance, an artist combines skip diving, upcycling, and funds from donations to cheaply build small shelters for the homeless in his community.
-If he can achieve so much through upcycling, then you shouldn’t find it difficult to either save some money by upcycling your old items or make extra cash by combining skip diving, upcycling, and a garage sale.
+For instance, in Oakland, America, an artist combines skip diving, upcycling, and funds from donations to build small shelters for the homeless in his community cheaply.
+If he can achieve so much through upcycling, you shouldn’t find it difficult to save some money by upcycling your old items or make extra cash by combining skip diving, upcycling, and a garage sale.

 Let’s look at ways you can save by upcycling stuff

-With upcycling, you can turn just about anything into something else or something new.
+You can turn just about anything into something else or something new with upcycling.
 Below are some great examples.

 - Instead of buying new shoes, you can dye your old ones to bring out their appeal and sheen.